jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-09.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section I, Chapter 9
+title: Euler, "Elements of Algebra", Section I, Chapter 9.
+"Of the Addition and Subtraction of Fractions."
 ---

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)